 Blue Crab Bowl - Broadwater Oceanography students participate in the Virginia regionals of the National Ocean Sciences Bowl.
 This fast-paced, Jeopardy-like competition pits sixteen teams from Virginia’s top high schools, both public and private, against one another in the Blue Crab Bowl.
 Hosted by Old Dominion University and the Virginia Institute of Marine Science, the Blue Crab Bowl provides a friendly but very competitive setting for students to display their prowess in marine geology, chemistry, physics, biology, and technology.
 Broadwater has participated most years since the inception of the Bowl, placing as high as third in the state.

-Chimers - Grades 8 Performing Arts students comprise the Chime Choir at Broadwater.
-They perform at Christmas, in the spring at school, and in the community.
+Chime Choir- Grade 6 Performing Arts students comprise the Chime Choir at Broadwater.
+They perform at Christmas, in the spring, and at various places in the community.

-Red Cross - Working closely with friends, having fun and learning new things about yourselves, your peers, community and the world can all happen in the Broadwater Academy Red Cross club.
-You can acquire new skills in leadership, get engaged in grassroots service, and lend a helping hand to those in need.
-As part of this high school club students work with the local service agencies to learn how to perform CPR , organize blood drives, do community fund raisers, work with Habitat for Humanity and much more.
+Medical Club - Working closely with friends, having fun and learning new things about themselves, their peers, community and the world can all happen for students in the Broadwater Academy Medical club.
+This club is for any student interested in the medical field.
+Students can acquire new skills in leadership, get engaged in grassroots service, and lend a helping hand to those in need.
+As part of this upper school club, students work with local service agencies to organize blood drives, learn first aid and CPR, and interact with local medical professionals.
 This is a club for teens committed to making their school, their community and the world a better place.
-Your acquired skills build a solid foundation of personal tools which are important to succeeding in college and any number of future careers.
+Acquired skills build a solid foundation of personal characteristics which are important to succeeding in college and any number of future careers.